B71 Sandoy: Rise of the women's game pt. II

-Pushing for Promotion (2021-2022)
+Pushing for promotion (2021–2022)

-Although 2020 finished in a disappointing manner, given the promising start, the 2021 season proved to be somewhat refreshing and yielded better results, even though it never looked like it at the start.
-B71 started extremely poorly, losing the opening five games of the season, before racking up around 20 points over the next run of games, leading to B71 placing 2nd in the league before the summer break.
-Second half of the season saw nearest competitors for the promotion spot, AB, closing the gap on B71 and even going in front with a fair point margin.
-Towards then end of the season, AB stumbled and B71 managed to reduce the point gap to just 2 points, leaving it all to play for on the final day of the season, which coincidentally was a home tie for B71 against none other than AB.
+Although 2020 finished in a disappointing manner, given the promising start, the 2021 season proved to be somewhat refreshing and yielded better results.
+B71 started poorly, losing the opening five games of the season, before racking up around 20 points over the next run of games, leading to B71 placing 2nd in the league before the summer break.
+The second half of the season saw nearest competitors for the promotion spot, AB, closing the gap on B71 and even going in front with a fair point margin.
+Towards then end of the season, AB stumbled and B71 reduced the point gap to just 2 points, leaving it all to play for on the final day of the season, which coincidentally was a home tie for B71 against none other than AB.
 A win on the final day of the season would mean that B71 promoted instead of AB.
 B71 were up 1-0 for a while in the 1st half, but ultimately the game ended in a 1–1 draw, which secured AB's promotion to the top division for the 2022 season.
-B71, in turn, finished the season in a respectable 4th-place position, which also marked the highest league placing since relegating from the top division back in 2011.
+B71, in turn, finished the season in a respectable fourth-place position, which also marked the highest league placing since relegating from the top division in 2011.

-The 2022 season marked the 5th consecutive year of 1st division football for B71.
+The 2022 season marked the fifth consecutive year of first division football for B71.
 Spurred on by good results in the previous season, hopes were high for having another go at promotion, bringing in an American trio of players in James Drye, Jovanni "Gio" Garcia and Carter Beck, Icelandic Ágúst Birgisson and Símun Rógvi Hansen in goal.
 Notable players departing this season were Brazilian father-son duo, Clayton and Klayver, with Clayton retiring and Klayver leaving to join HB.
 Jákup Høgnason would also leave in the summer break to study abroad.

-Season would start slowly with draws against new-comers Undrið and second string side NSÍ, before two wins and then another draw, this time agains promotion favorites ÍF.
+Season would start slowly with draws against new-comers Undrið and second string side NSÍ, before two wins and then another draw, this time against promotion favorites ÍF.
 Then alternating between wins and losses, before ending the first half with back to back losses against KÍ and TB.
-4 points in 5 games at the start of the second half of the season, seemed to have quashed all hopes of even nearing promotion, so efforts were made to scale back expectations and focus on getting some good results to finish the season on a high instead.